backslashV/bmw_my_garage_scraper/README.md

 # BMW My Garage scraper

-The script fetches the production status of your BMW from My Garage.
+The script fetches the production status of your BMW vehicle from My Garage.

 ## Setup